Updated: Mar 29

-Coronaviruses has been around for a long period of time, accompanying mankind since the mid-1960s.
+Coronaviruses have been around for a long period of time, accompanying mankind since the mid-1960s.
 Some of its family members are now big names in the news, while others are not.
 Similar to all species, viruses undergo natural selection—the process by which organisms better adapt to their environments in order to survive and produce more offspring.
 In the context of a virus, it undergoes evolution to become better at infecting its host and to produce more of itself via replication.
 In this blog, we would like to touch on how “smart” SARS-CoV-2 can be.
 There might be some nitty-gritty of biological terminology, but they will be broken down into very casual terms for you to enjoy.

 The very first aspect of coronavirus “intellect” comes from the fact that SARS-CoV-2 can survive in different hosts.
 In fact, viruses in general have learned to accommodate different hosts and species.
 A typical example is the Schmallenberg virus associated with disease in ruminants.
 It was originally spread by sheep, goats and cows, but this virus has now burned out and is no longer cycling within the animal population.
 This proliferation of a virus across a wide range of species is a process in which the virus develops a stable relationship with the new host; the interactions between virus and host vary depending on the specific species.
 A very interesting study published in The Lancet looked at different animal hosts that SARS-CoV-2 might infect.
 Using nasal swabs, the researchers infected fruit bats, ferrets, pigs and chickens, with the same amount of the SARS-CoV-2 virus, then assessed how different species reacted to their infection.
 While pigs and chickens were unsusceptible to SARS-CoV-2, fruit bats were the most susceptible to infection with viral antigen detected through fecal samples.
 Viral replication was observed in ferrets, but no clinical symptoms were observed.
 We can see from these results that SARS-CoV-2 has adapted ways to proliferate in different hosts, ranging from wild animals in the night sky to cuddly animals in the pet store.
 In addition, the symptoms of infection between different species can range from none to severe.